San Francisco Wedding Venue

 CEREMONY CAPACITY: The Chapel holds 200 seated guests for ceremonies or 100 seated guests in the Courtyard.

 RECEPTION CAPACITY: The Chapel Courtyard holds 200 standing for a cocktail reception.

 MEETING CAPACITY: The Chapel can accommodate 200 seated.

-A nonrefundable $340 reservation fee is required to secure your date and will be applied to the total rental fee.
-The balance of the fee is payable within 6 months of the event date.
-A $250 insurance fee and a refundable $500 security deposit are due with the signed contract.
-The rental fee for ceremonies is $1,000.
+A nonrefundable $350 booking fee is required to secure your date and will be applied to the total rental fee.
+50% of the rental fee is due with the signed permit.
+The balance of the event rental fee, insurance fee and security deposit are due 90 days prior to the event date.
+The rental fee for ceremonies is $1,200.
 Rehearsals are $150/hr.
-A surcharge may apply for use of the courtyard and/or events with food and beverages.
+A reception fee will apply for use of the garden for events with food and beverages.